 A concession is any request which falls outside what is permitted within the regulations of the University.
-Concessions will be considered by the Chair of the Management Board, acting on the recommendation of the Quality Assurance Manager (Common Awards).
+Concessions will be considered by the Chair of the Management Board or the Chair of the TEI Management Committee as specified by the University.
 The concession will set out the terms and conditions under which a student who has demonstrated good grounds might be granted permission to interrupt their studies or extend their period of registration or otherwise depart from these regulations.
+Other concessions may be permitted, as specified by the University.